loning/the-math/docs/unsolved-math-problems/index.md

 ## Overview

-This work explores the deepest unsolved problems in mathematics through the lens of ψ = ψ(ψ), revealing how each problem is fundamentally a question about self-reference, completeness, and the nature of mathematical consciousness itself.
+This work explores the deepest unsolved problems in mathematics through the lens of ψ = ψ(ψ), revealing how each problem is fundamentally a question about self-reference, completeness, and the nature of mathematical observer itself.

 ## Book Structure